learncodeutrecht/python-django-crud/README.md

 Quit the server with CTRL-BREAK.
 ***********************************************************************************************************************************************

-3. Go to browser and open this link "http://127.0.0.1:8000/pdcrud/" You should see a page with the following text "This is the index page for now!"
+3. Go to browser and open this link "http://127.0.0.1:8000/" You should see a webpage that we can use as our app's interface."

 4. YOU CAN START CODING NOW ;)